ialab-yale/SafetyCriticalErgodicExploration/README.md

 </h1>

 <p align="justify">
-Code for <a href="">Safety-Critical Ergodic Exploration in Cluttered Environments via Control Barrier Functions</a>.
+Code for <a href="https://arxiv.org/abs/2211.04310">Safety-Critical Ergodic Exploration in Cluttered Environments via Control Barrier Functions</a>.
 Cameron Lerch, Dayi Dong, and Ian Abraham.
 In International Conference on Robotics and Automation (ICRA), 2023.
 <!-- Additional results and multimedia videos found <a href="https://sites.google.com/view/time-optimal-ergodic-search">here</a>. -->
 </p>